our group purpose there is but one ultimate authority

 I’ve spent some time surrounded by Buddhists.
 They seemed far less greedy than most Americans.
 They seemed far happier with far less than we Christian Americans think we need.
 I liked them.
 I liked being among them.
 I saw no sense in a Creator that shunned them and damned them to hell because of some legal technicality which requires one to be incurious, credulous, and irrational and, for no sensible reason and with no sensible proof, believe someone died for two or three days and then reanimated His body.

-The idea of Jesus being a zombie creeps me out, but not as much as him being Jehovah, the foolish and ineffective bigot.
+The idea of Jesus being a zombie creeps me out, but not as much as him being Jehovah, the foolish, ineffective, misogynistic bigot.

 Every year, my mother would write an elaborate Christmas poem about “the blood of the lamb.”
 She would send it to me and all her friends.
 I knew she meant well.
 I knew she believed all this and was concerned about my soul being eternally damned.
 I longed to say something to change her mind.
 I never found it during her lifetime.